ash-hashtag/postgres-with-quic/README.md

 For example, if an edge server has to process 100 requests at a time, and would require 100 database queries, it would have to establish 100 connections.
 It doesn't scale, you stop at a max_pool_size, and wait until a connection in pool is done with its query, hence increasing response times over time with more and more queries.

-Therefore using a single connection with concurrent queries is obviously a better choice, so why not http2 like TCP connection with multiplexing, and allow concurrent streams, Well not a bad idea, no real reason, I just wanted to have a look at QUIC, maybe I can see QUIC/UDP saves bandwidth and gives better latency, blah blah blah.
-But actually the default performance is actually worse than TCP, until we are hitting the limits of TCP.

-But anyway, the advantage is at using one single connection with multiple streams and we have achieved it
+This is not a comparison between TCP or UDP or QUIC, QUIC is an application level protocol over UDP Similar results can be acheived using a protocol with multiplexing streams over TCP similar to http2, I just chose to use QUIC

+This is only discussing the bottleneck for using synchronous postgres protocol per connection and spending time for just "waiting" instead of processing more queries in parallel

+We are not modifying the postgres protocol anyway, it is still synchronous, we are just making more "virtual" connections over the same connection, increasing our throughput

-using TCP with 1000 connections hits us with "too many open files", well thats one disadvantage of using it, which you can get around
+using the default TCP with 1000 connections hits us with "too many open files", well thats one disadvantage of using it, which you can get around

 But... using one connection with 1000 streams has an advantage of not even thinking about the limit